davidsowerby/takkan/docs/user-guide/precept-script.md

 Each `PScript` is loaded by an implementation of `PreceptLoader`, typically from the app's primary backend, but it can be from anywhere.

-A `PScript` must contain at least one `PRoute`.
+A `PScript` must contain at least one `PPage`.

 A call to `PScript.init()` must be made before using it.

 A call to `PScript.validate()` will check the script for inconsistencies.
 This automatically calls `init()`.

-## PRoute

-A `PRoute` links a path to one `PPage`.

-Examples generally show a path as something like */user/home*, but that structure is entirely optional - a path is just a String, with no expectations of structure, so it can be anything you want.

-It is simple to use another router alongside `PreceptRouter`. `PreceptRouter` accepts a reference to your Router, and you can then select which Router is queried for the route first.

 ## Page

+A 'route' is a map key for a specific `PPage`.
+A route is generally shown as something like */user/home*, but that structure is entirely optional - a path is just a String, with no expectations of structure, so it can be anything you want.

 A `PreceptPage` is a representation of what the end user might perceive as a page.
 It is typically represented by a Widget containing a Flutter `Scaffold`.